Reveal-Energy-Services/orchid-python-api/README-dev.md

 <your.username>", click the "New" button.
 In the "Variable name" text box, enter "ORCHID_ROOT".
 (These two
 words are separated by the underscore symbol.)

 Navigate to the "Variable Value" text box.
-Click the "Browse Directory" button to select the directory into which Orchid is installed, `/path/to/orchid-installation`.
-This will paste the directory name into the "Variable Value" text box.
-Verify that the directory is copied directly, and the click "OK".
+Click the "Browse Directory" button to select the directory into which Orchid is installed, `/path/to/orchid-installation-python-api-libs`.
+This action pastes the directory name into the "Variable Value" text box.
+Verify that the directory is correct, and then click "OK".
 Verify that you see the name `ORCHID_ROOT` with the correct value in the "User variables for <your.username>" list.
 Finally, click "OK" to dismiss the "Environment Variables" dialog.

-Although you have now created the `ORCHID_ROOT` environment variable with the appropriate value, "new" tools could now use that variable.
+Although you have created the `ORCHID_ROOT` environment variable with the appropriate value, only "new" opened tools can use that variable.
 However, the details of "new" is technical and may not correspond to what you expect.
-If you understand these details, you can return to your original task.
-If you are not confident of these details, restart your system before returning to your original task.
+If you understand these details, you can jump to [Verify Installation](./README.md#verify-installation).
+If you are not confident of these details, restart your system before proceeding to [Verify Installation](./README.md#verify-installation).

 #### Using a configuration file